volodymyr-kryvoshapov/highlight-green/README.md

 # Options

-API KEY must be replaced with your own API key from https://api.dilisense.com
+API KEY must be replaced with your own API key from https://dilisense.com account.

 Modify in code: